Characterization of the dissolution of water microdroplets in oil: Results

 \subsection{Time-lapse analysis of droplets}

 Generation of droplets was executed as described above.
-Then the hydrophobic Petri dish containing the w/o emulsion of thousands of droplets was placed onto an inverted microscope.
+In a typical run $2000-5000$ droplets were generated with a relatively low width of size distribution (Fig.~S1).
+Then the hydrophobic Petri dish containing the w/o emulsion of thousands of droplets was placed onto an inverted microscope and let to sediment for $5\,\si{\minute}$.
 Time-lapse images were recorded to simultaneously observe multiple, similarly sized droplets under the same conditions.
 The change of the diameter of a number of such water droplets under mineral oil can be seen in Fig.~\ref{fig:curves}a and Supplementary video~1.
 A perfect immiscibility between water and oil would dictate a constant size, however, time-lapse recordings show a gradual dissolution of the droplets.
 As indicated by a representative curve, the decrease in the diameter $d(t)$ of the droplets from a bottom view occurs in three distinct stages (labeled with numbers 1-3) beginning with a linear decrease, followed by a stagnating phase, and ending with a rapider decrease (Fig.~\ref{fig:curves}b).
 In order to better understand this phenomenon, we executed an another type of experiment: a water droplet placed under mineral oil was imaged from side view using a contact angle measurement setup.
 In both experiments the droplets were deposited on a hydrophobic plastic Petri dish surface, exhibiting an initial contact angle higher than $90^{\circ}$.
 The change of the contact angle and the contact diameter imaged from a side view can be seen in Fig.~\ref{fig:double}.
 It is apparent that the contact area between the droplet and the surface does not change in phases 1-2, but it quickly shrinks in the final phase 3 of droplet dissolution.

 According to these results a model can be proposed for the dissolution of the droplets and the change of their shape descriptors.
 During the entire process, the droplet shape can be described as a spherical cap sitting on a flat surface.
 In phase 1 the radius of the droplet decreases gradually due to the loss of droplet volume.
 In this phase the contact angle decreases, as well.
 Since the contact area does not change (Fig.~\ref{fig:double}.), this phase corresponds to the pinning mode of evaporation (Fig.~\ref{fig:drawing}.1).
 Phase 2 begins when the contact angle reaches $90^{\circ}$.
 At this point the droplet is a hemisphere.
 Then the contact angle and volume of the droplet keep decreasing but with a constant diameter of its vertical projection being equal to the contact diameter (Fig.~\ref{fig:drawing}.2).
 In phase 3, the contact surface area rapidly shrinks together with the contact angle until complete dissolution.
 Thus this phase corresponds to a mixed mode (Fig.~\ref{fig:drawing}.3), whereas phases 1 and 2 correspond to the pinning mode of dissolution.